 There is an in-depth look at the Antorus trinkets at this link: https://questionablyepic.com/antorus-healing-trinkets/.
 They’ve also been added to the tier list below.

 Comparing different trinkets has never been more difficult, with the Warforging system offering each trinket up at multiple different ilvls.
-To make analysis easier, trinket procs will be compared at 915 ilvl (Tomb of Sargeras Heroic).
+To make analysis easier, trinket procs will be compared at 945 ilvl (Antorus Heroic).
 Trinket value differs depending on the specific encounter you’re progressing on so keep a set of high ilvl trinkets where possible.
-As a healer I lean toward trinkets with 100% uptimes, or with on-use effects instead of proc based trinkets unless the proc is particularly strong.
-Unlike DPS we can rarely afford a trinket that is only active 15-20% of the time.
+If you are a fresh level 110 looking to start raiding then pick up Darkmoon Deck: Promises and roll Relinquished trinkets until you get an A or B tier trinket below (stat sticks are very common).

 - D Tier: The rest

-- These are a slight step down from the static sticks as they lose a little reliability (and could proc at non-optimal times).
+- These are a slight step down (Garothi Feedback Conduit aside) from the static sticks above.

-- Chalice of Moonlight has 1.5 procs per minute, ~30% uptime and is equivalent to 1148 passive Haste or Crit.
-Day is 6am-6pm and night is 6pm-6am.
-Oceanic realms follow the US clock.
+- Chalice of Moonlight has 1.5 procs per minute, ~30% uptime and is equivalent to 1284 passive Haste or Crit.

 - 900 ilvl Promises (current max) offers an average reduction of 1816 mana per spell.
 If you cast 30 mana-costing spells a minute this is 4540 MP/5.
 This is a lot of mana but it gets outclassed by Carafe of Searing Light since it falls behind heavily on intellect.